Medically reviewed by Drugs.com. Last updated on Mar 15, 2021.

 Usual Adult Dose for Adrenal Cortical Carcinoma

--Treatment should be instituted in the hospital until a stable dosage regimen is achieved.
+- Initiate this drug in a hospital until a stable dosage regimen is achieved.

-- Data suggests continuous treatment with the maximum possible dosage is the best approach; patients who have been treated intermittently (i.e., therapy restarted when severe symptoms have reappeared) often do not respond after the third or fourth such course.
+- Data suggests continuous treatment with the maximum possible dosage is the best approach; patients who have been treated intermittently (i.e., therapy restarted when severe symptoms have reappeared) often do not respond after the third or fourth course.

 Renal Dose Adjustments

 Liver Dose Adjustments

 Use with caution.

 Adrenal crisis in the setting of shock or severe trauma: